-As Google has grown, the company has added several new services for its users.
-Some of the services are designed to help make Web searches more efficient and relevant, while others seem to have little in common with search engines.
+As Google has grown, the company has added several new services.
+Some are designed to help make Web searches more efficient and relevant, while others seem to have little in common with search.
 With many of its services, Google has entered into direct competition with other companies.

-In the last few years, Google has unveiled services that don't relate to search engines upon first glance.
-For example, Google's Gmail is a free Web-based e-mail program.
-When the service first launched, Google limited the number of users who could create accounts.
-The first group of users could invite a limited number of people to join the service, and so Gmail invitations became a commodity.
+Google's Gmail, a free Web-based email program, is perhaps the company's best known service outside its search engine.
+When Gmail first launched, Google limited the number of users who could create accounts.
+The first group of users could invite a limited number of people to join, and so Gmail invitations became a commodity.
 Today, anyone can sign up for a free Gmail account.

-Gmail organizes e-mails into conversations.
-This means that when you send an e-mail to someone and he or she replies, both e-mails are grouped together as a thread in your inbox.
-This makes it easier to follow the flow of an e-mail exchange.
-If you reply to your friend's response, Google will attach your message to the bottom of the thread.
-It's easy to navigate through the e-mail program and follow specific conversations.
+Gmail gives you the option of organizing email into conversations.
+This means that when you send an email to someone and he or she replies, both emails are grouped as a thread in your inbox.
+This can make it easier to follow the flow of an email exchange.

-Another free service from Google is Google Docs, a storage database and collaborative productivity software suite.
-It includes word processing, spreadsheet and presentation programs.
-Creating a Docs account is free and allows you to store up to 5,000 documents and images online.
-Each document can be up to 500 kilobytes, and each embedded image can be up to 2 megabytes.
-You can share documents on Google Docs, which allows your friends to view and make changes to documents.
-You can also store all of your documents on Google's servers and access them wherever there's an Internet connection.
+Another free program from Google is Google Docs, a productivity software suite.
+It includes word processing (Google Docs), spreadsheets (called Google Sheets) and a presentation program (Google Slides).
+Creating a Google Docs account is free.
+You can share documents on Google Docs, which allows friends to view and make changes to documents.
+All of your documents are stored on Google's servers, where you can share them and access them wherever there's an internet connection.